catseye/Fountain/doc/Fountain-Design-Questions.md

 Then we'd need to weaken our complexity claim to something like "When generating a string terminates, it uses only polynomial space".

-### How does Fountain ensure no Fountain program strays outside PSPACE?
+### How does Fountain ensure no Fountain grammar strays outside PSPACE?

 Preventing Fountain from expressing languages which are not context-sensitive is still an open line of inquiry.
 Clearly we